Affiliate links on Android Authority may earn us a commission. Learn more.

 Adding a card

-To start using Fitbit Pay, you need to first add at least one debit or credit card to the Wallet on your Fitbit app.
+To start using Fitbit Pay, you need to add at least one debit or credit card to the Wallet on your Fitbit app.

-- Tap on the Wallet tile.
+- Tap the Wallet tile.

 Making a payment

-Where can you use Fitbit Pay
+Where can I use Fitbit Pay?

 Fitbit Pay limitations